wang-h/HieraParser/README.md

 ## Features:

- 1. It was implemented with pure built-in multi-threading library in C++11 STL.
+ 1. It was implemented with (C++11 STL) built-in multi-threading library.
- 2.  farmhash is used inherently to replace boost::hash_combine and std::hasher in STL.
+ 2.  farmhash is used, instead of boost::hash_combine or std::hasher in STL.
- 3. Added the support of multi-threading processing for parsing.
+ 3. Added the multi-threading support for parsing.

 ## Comparison:
-It is faster, and more accurate, have a try please.
+Compared to [TD-BTG-Preorderer](https://github.com/google/topdown-btg-preordering), HieraParser is more accurate and fast.

 If you have any problem, please contact the author.
 Copyright (C) 2017 Hao WANG, Waseda University.